 Francois has both a Bachelor in Nursing and an MBA from the University of Ottawa and has had part-time teaching roles in the nurse practitioner program at the University of Ottawa and in the nursing program at La Cite Collegial in Ottawa.
 As a seasoned health leader with a very human touch Francois has been in his current role since November, 2012.
 Prior to that Francois worked at the Montfort Hospital where he held the position of Director of Critical Care, Emergency and Surgery for five years.
 He has also held a variety of progressively more senior roles at The Ottawa Hospital, the Trillium Gift of Life Network and in hospitals in the province of Quebec.

-Dr. Tom Hurley is serving his sixth year as Chief of Emergency Medicine at the Pembroke Regional Hospital and is a member of the Board in his role as Chief of Staff.
+Dr. Tom Hurley is a member of the Board in his role as Chief of Staff.
 After completing his MD (University of Western Ontario, 1995), Dr. Hurley’s initial work was as a Flight Surgeon with the Canadian Armed Forces.
 This included such unique experiences as working with the Disaster Assistance Response Team and providing front-line healthcare during the NATO mission in Kosovo.
 After leaving the military, he pursued additional training in Emergency Medicine at Queen’s University.
 When not occupied by medicine, Dr. Hurley enjoys his most important job as a father of five children.

 Dr. Reducka has been on staff at Pembroke Regional Hospital since 1987.
 After graduation from the University of Alberta in 1983 she started practice in Whitney, Ontario.
 In 1987 she moved to Pembroke and had an active general practice until 2006, which included obstetrics and emergency.
 From 2006 until 2015 she was a Physician Risk Manager at the Canadian Medical Protective Association, educating physicians across Canada on patient safety issues.
 She was Acting Medical Officer of Health and CEO of the Renfrew County and District Health Unit from 2015 until 2017.
 Currently she is a Hospitalist at PRH and was elected President of Professional Staff in 2017.